 TU: Transform unit (containing both luma and chroma), the level of the residual transform (or transform skip or palette coding) segmentation within a CU (which, when using inter prediction in HEVC, may sometimes span across multiple PU regions).

-Liaison activity (update)
+Liaison activity

-[Incoming from SMPTE to VCEG]

 The JCT-VC did not directly send or receive formal liaison communications at this meeting.
 However, there was an exchange of status and project information between the parent bodies.

-Also, as the hosting parent body, ITU-T SG16 sent an outgoing liaison statement to various organizations to inform them of the approval of the second edition of the technical report on usage of video signal type code points, to describe the purpose of this report, and the describe the changes introduced in the second edition.
-The receiving organizations included ARIB, ATSC, AVS, CTA, DASH IF, DTG, DVB, EBU, ETSI, IEC TC 100, IETF AVT, ITU-T SG9, SCTE, SMPTE, UHD Alliance, UHD Forum, and VSF.

-ITU-T SG16 also sent an outgoing liaison statement to ITU-R WP6C on the subject of the new technical report.
-SG16 had received a liaison statement SG16-TD389/Gen, a.k.a.
-ITU-R WP6C/TEMP/312 that contained comments about the content of the first edition of the technical report.
-In addition to providing updated status information about the second edition, the reply liaison statement from SG16 responded to the specific comments that had been received in the liaison statement from ITU-R WP6C.
-For further information about the substance of these comments, see section 9 of this report.
+Additionally, ITU-T SG16 received an incoming liaison letter SG16-TD 443/Gen, from SMPTE on the first edition “Usage of video signal type code points” technical report (for which JCT-VC had recently completed a revised second edition).
+For further notes about the information provided in this letter, see the section below discussing JCTVC-AL0002.
+It was understood by JCT-VC that the VCEG parent body would respond with thanks to the information provided by SMPTE.

-Opening remarks and status of work items (update)
+Opening remarks and status of work items

 Opening remarks included:

-Meeting logistics, review of communication practices, attendance recording, and registration and badge pick-up reminders
+Meeting logistics, review of policies and communication practices, attendance recording, and registration and badge pick-up reminders

 It was noted that number of contributions to this meeting has continued to be low relative to a few years ago.